pydantic/pydantic/docs/concepts/models.md

     `model_validate_json(json.dumps(data))`.

 !!! note
+    Learn more about JSON parsing in the [JSON](../concepts/json.md) section of the docs.

+!!! note
     If you're passing in an instance of a model to `model_validate`, you will want to consider setting [`revalidate_instances`](https://docs.pydantic.dev/latest/api/config/#pydantic.config.ConfigDict.revalidate_instances)
     in the model's config.
 If you don't set this value, then validation will be skipped on model instances.
 See the below example: